Slider0007/AI-on-the-edge-device/README.md

 ## Support / Community
 ℹ️ This is a fork of [jomjol’s project](https://github.com/jomjol/AI-on-the-edge-device), customized for personal use.

-- This fork is **actively developed** and maintained independently
+- It is **actively developed and maintained** independently
 - It is **no longer compatible** with the upstream project
+- It still uses the core principle of [jomjol’s project](https://github.com/jomjol/AI-on-the-edge-device) — make sure to **respect the upstream license**
 - It remains public to give something back to the community and help others with similar use cases
-- This fork builds on [jomjol’s project](https://github.com/jomjol/AI-on-the-edge-device) — make sure to **respect the upstream license**
 - Customized code can be used for **non-commercial purposes** - be fair and **credit the original source**
 - Community discussions, feedback and bug reports are always welcome and appreciated